-Quantification of individual laboratory-grown bacteria suspended in double distilled Non-fluorescent water
+Quantification of individual laboratory-grown bacteria suspended in water

 The tryptophan-like fluorescence (at excitation/emission of 275 and 362 nm respectively) of E. coli, B. subtilis and P. aeruginosa in high-purity non-fluorescent water was plotted against their concentration (in CFU/ml) in Figure 10.
 The log concentration given as -1 is assigned to zero CFU/ml value.
 The detection thresholds of the emission measurements at single excitation/emission wavelength pair in detecting different bacterial species are marked in Figure 10.
 Significance was tested using a Wilcoxon non-parametric test, since the variances are not equal according to Levene's test.
 The differences in fluorescence can only be observed when bacterial concentration reached 103-104, which is roughly 0.15 Raman units or the equivalent of ~ 3 ppb of tryptophan calculated using Equation 3 (Figure 10).